Who are the tourists on the Chinese mega-tour of Switzerland?

 “As long as the [company’s] influence is great, there will be critical voices,” said Lai Yonglan, a visiting member from Guangzhou.
 “As long as the products are helpful to me and my relatives and friends, I don’t care about outsiders questioning it.”

 For now, the PR stunt by Jeunesse appears to have been a success.
 Photos of tourists like Lai visiting places like the Rhine Falls in Switzerland have gone viral on Chinese social media.
-They will likely bring more members to the company.
+They will likely bring more members to the company and more visitors to Switzerland.

 swissinfo.ch